jylisadoney/intro-excel-1/README.md

 - format data
 - insert basic functions

-Visit the <a href="https://jylisadoney.github.io/intro-excel-2/" target="_blank">Introduction to Excel: Part II</a> page to learn how to:
+Want to learn more?
+Visit the <li><a href="https://jylisadoney.github.io/intro-excel-2/" target="_blank">Introduction to Excel Part II: Advanced Functions, Charts, and Graphs</a></li> page.
-- create charts and graphs
-- insert advanced functions